Fielding independent pitching: xFIP

 Typically, the lgHR/FB is around 10.5%, meaning 10.5% of fly balls go for home runs.
 In 2015, it was 11.4%.

 SIERA

-Baseball Prospectus invented this statistic, which takes into account balls in play and adjusts for balls in play.
+Baseball Prospectus invented this statistic, which stands for Skill-interactive Earned Run Average.
+It takes into account and adjusts for balls in play.
 For example, if a pitcher has a high xFIP, but also induces a lot of ground balls and popups, his SIERA will be lower than his xFIP.
 The calculations for it are as follows: